Exploring The World’s Existential Theories

-- Conduct independent, graduate-level research to present at regional and national gatherings such as the American Academy of Religion (AAR) or for departmental honors.
+- Conduct graduate-level research alongside a faculty member to present at regional and national gatherings such as the American Academy of Religion (AAR) or for departmental honors.

 - Participate in a semester or May Term abroad studying world religions in Japan, Scotland, and England or going on archaeological digs in Israel, Cyprus, and Guatemala.

 - Engage in summer research and publication alongside your professors.

 - Pursue an internship at a local church or non-profit organization.

 - Lead or participate in one of our religious groups on campus, such as United Campus Ministry (UCM), Lycoming Cru, or Play By FAITH Ministries.

 - Work toward induction into Theta Alpha Kappa, the national honor society for religious studies and theology.